Profiles Help - About the Data

 - Annual Comparisons - Shows a graphical display comparing MCAS achievement level results over time.

-- Participation Report - Shows the number and percent of students participating in the MCAS by each grade and subgroup including low-income students, students with disabilities, English Language Learners.
-NOTE: This report was not produced in 2005.
+- Participation Report - Shows the number and percent of students participating in the MCAS by each grade and selected subgroups.
+NOTE: This report was not produced in 2005 or before.

 |Warning (Grades 3-8)|